Accelerated B.S. with a major in nursing

 - Applicants must have a bachelor's degree prior to matriculation into the nursing program in order to be eligible for admission.

 - Applicants must have completed at least one term of Anatomy and Physiology by the application deadline of January 5 and have a reasonable plan to complete all prerequisite coursework prior to matriculation.
-Please note that all science prerequisite courses (A&P, Microbiology, Genetics, and statistics) must be complete within 7 years of the start date of the program.
+Please note that all science prerequisite courses (A&P, Microbiology, Nutrition, Genetics, and statistics) must be complete within 7 years of the start date of the program.

 - Applicants must have a minimum cumulative GPA of 3.0.

 - Applicants are evaluated on the cumulative GPA from all previous coursework.
 All applications are reviewed by the undergraduate faculty admissions committee and must meet minimum GPA requirements.

 Prerequisite courses – Applicants must complete the following coursework with a grade "B-" or better in each course:

 Anatomy and Physiology - 12 quarter credits: A full sequence of human anatomy and physiology with laboratory, inclusive of all body systems.
 This sequence must be taken in its entirety.
 The first term of A&P must be completed prior to application to the nursing program; the full sequence must be taken prior to matriculation into the program.
 Note: Chemistry or Biology may be required prior to the A&P sequence at some colleges/universities; please check individual college requirements.

 Nutrition - 3 quarter credits: Class should cover biological functions, dietary sources of essential nutrients and the relationship of diet to health.

 Human Development - 3 quarter credits: Course should cover the social and psychological developmental process of human life including the full lifespan (birth through death) Courses that cover only a part of the life span will not be accepted.